mbillingr/lisp-in-small-pieces/README.md

 # lisp-in-small-pieces
-Working throug the Book Lisp In Smapp Pieces
+Working through the Book Lisp In Small Pieces